wandersoncferreira/python-experiment/README.md

 # Contributions

-I would like to love to extend this package.
+I would love to extend this package.
 Open a Issue and let me know of your ideas!
+Not need to any programming skiils: Problems still to be addressed: Naming conventions!!